Kunal-sonawanee/Kunal-sonawanee/README.md

 # 💫 About Me:
+# 1. I Am Currently Working On
-1. What are you currently working on?<br>I am learning the MERN stack and actively working on projects in MERN and Java development.
+I am learning the MERN stack and actively working on projects in MERN and Java development.
 Alongside, I participate in coding challenges on LeetCode and GeeksforGeeks, and I’ve recently started competitive coding by taking part in weekly contests.
+Additionally, I am working on a research paper.

+# 2. I Am Currently Collaborating On
+I am eager to collaborate on open-source projects, though I’m yet to make contributions.
+I also enjoy participating in coding competitions and blogging about my learning journey and experiences.

+# 3. I Am Looking For Help With
+I sometimes face challenges with complex setups, especially in Node.js.
+I would appreciate guidance or tips on efficiently tackling advanced concepts in MERN, Spring Boot, and cloud computing.

+# 4. I Am Currently Learning
+I’m diving deeper into advanced data structures, MERN stack, Spring Boot, and cloud computing.
+These areas are helping me grow as a developer and problem solver.

+# 5. You Can Ask Me About
+Feel free to ask me questions about problem-solving, DSA, and programming languages like Java, C++, Python, JavaScript, PHP, MySQL, and PostgreSQL.
+I’m always happy to share insights and help other students.

+# 6. Fun Fact About Me
-Additionally, I am working on a research paper.<br><br>2.
-What are you currently collaborating on?<br>I am eager to collaborate on open-source projects, though I’m yet to make contributions.
-I also enjoy participating in coding competitions and blogging about my learning journey and experiences.<br><br>3.
-What are you looking for help with?<br>I sometimes face challenges with complex setups, especially in Node.js.
-I would appreciate guidance or tips on efficiently tackling advanced concepts in MERN, Spring Boot, and cloud computing.<br><br>4.
-What are you currently learning?<br>I’m diving deeper into advanced data structures, MERN stack, Spring Boot, and cloud computing.
-These areas are helping me grow as a developer and problem solver.<br><br>5.
-What can people ask you about?<br>Feel free to ask me questions about problem-solving, DSA, and programming languages like Java, C++, Python, JavaScript, PHP, MySQL, and PostgreSQL.
-I’m always happy to share insights and help other students.<br><br>6.
-What’s a fun fact about you?<br>I’ve been constantly focused on my studies since last year, and it’s been an incredible journey of growth.
-My hobbies include staying calm in my free time and listening to spiritual talks that inspire me.<br><br>
+I’ve been constantly focused on my studies since last year, and it’s been an incredible journey of growth.
+My hobbies include staying calm in my free time and listening to spiritual talks that inspire me.

 ## 🌐 Socials: